callumw118/The-Simon-Game/README.md

 The Simon Game is a memory skill game with lights and sounds which requires the user to repeat the sequence that is played in the correct order.

-Still need to add an animation to the counter which fades in and down and refactor code as it is pretty tragic looking.
+Still need to add an animation to the counter which fades in and down.

 Link - https://callumw118.github.io/The-Simon-Game/